 Shawn Landres connects people, ideas and resources, enabling community leaders to expand what they know, adapt how they think, and redefine what is possible.
-Currently Chair of the Los Angeles County Quality & Productivity Commission, which oversees the nation’s oldest and largest local government innovation fund, and a City of Santa Monica Planning Commissioner, he is a Senior Fellow at the UCLA Luskin School of Public Affairs.The co-founder of Jumpstart Labs and a White House “spotlight innovator,” he is an active partner in early-stage ventures and social enterprises.
+Currently Chair of the Los Angeles County Quality & Productivity Commission, which oversees the nation’s oldest and largest local government innovation fund, and Vice Chair of the City of Santa Monica Planning Commission, he is a Senior Fellow at the UCLA Luskin School of Public Affairs.The co-founder of Jumpstart Labs and a White House “spotlight innovator,” he is an active partner in early-stage ventures and social enterprises.

 Connecting people, ideas, and resources, Shawn Landres, PhD, has earned international recognition for his leadership in social innovation.
 A widely published essayist and editor whose work has been featured by the Obama White House and covered by TIME, the Wall Street Journal, and The New York Times, he is co-founder and Board co-chair of Jumpstart, a philanthropic research and design lab, where he helps philanthropic and community leaders expand what they know, adapt how they think, and redefine what is possible.
 Jumpstart’s unique combination of original research, convenings, and funding enables creative changemakers—philanthropists and institutional leaders alike—to realize their own visions and advance the common good.
 Shawn also serves as a municipal commissioner, on the Los Angeles County Quality and Productivity Commission, whose mission is to provide advice, innovative ideas, assistance and support to the County’s elected officials, managers, and employees to promote the effectiveness, efficiency, and quality of County public services; the City of Santa Monica Planning Commission, which regulates and makes recommendations regarding land use, mobility, and infrastructure; and the Santa Monica-Malibu Unified School District Financial Oversight Committee, which provides independent review and public education related to finances, budget, and audit.
 Currently a Senior Fellow at UCLA Luskin’s School of Public Affairs, Shawn lives in Santa Monica with his wife Zuzana Riemer Landres and their two young daughters.